chrisbrejon/OpenDRT-OCIO-Config/README.md

 I don't think you can do a config more "plug and play play" than this one:
 - Inputs (textures) are in "linear"
-- Rendering and Nuke working space is also in "linear"
+- Rendering and Nuke working space are also in "linear"
 - View Transform is for Rec.1886 display

 There is no need to go wide gamut or anything complex to make your images look great.
 Enjoy !